COVID-19 Screening, Testing & Contact Tracing

 Testing for Students Arriving on Campus

 The goal of community testing is to detect cases of COVID-19 in our community and quickly move individuals who test positive into environments where they can get needed medical attention and prevent spread of the disease.
-All undergraduate and graduate students are tested immediately upon arriving on campus, and subsequent testing is described below.
-Graduate students are subject to the same stay in place guidelines that apply to undergraduate students, in addition to fulfilling the Massachusetts travel advisory.

 Testing for Students Who Leave Campus and Return

-Testing for Students during the Semester
+Testing for Students during the Academic Year

 - Undergraduate students living on campus are tested twice weekly